juliebutler1121/DHPM-for-SRG/README.md

 ## Table of Contents
 Abstract

-Introduction to Machine Learning  \\
+Introduction to Machine Learning  \n
   Training a Neural Network: Weights and Cost Functions Types of Neural Networks
   Deep Neural Networks